cclink/ObbDownloadHelper/README.md

 # Description
 Google Play currently requires our APK file is less than 100MB.
 If we want publish an app which is more than 100MB, we can use the expansion file mechanism provided by Google Play.
 Even Google gives a detailed guidance at http://developer.android.com/intl/zh-cn/google/play/expansion-files.html, it's hard to follow these instructions to get a correct implement of the download process.
+There also some bugs in the provided libraries and sample codes.
-This library simplify the download of apk extension files from Google Play.
+This library simplifies the download of apk extension files from Google Play, and provides a dialog to show the download process and handle with user interactions.

 # Choose appropriate folder
 As you see, there are two subfolders in this library.